KhronosGroup/Vulkan-ValidationLayers/docs/syncval_design.md

 </table>

 Stencil attachments are controlled by `stencilTestEnable`, with additional state to determine the type of access.
-The type of access is controlled by the the `VkStencilOpState`.
+The type of access is controlled by the `VkStencilOpState`.
 Stencil aspect access is read-only If  `writeMask `is zero, or the one of the following combination of stencil parameters is set for all  non-culled (see `VkPipelineRasterizationStateCreateInfo::cullMode)` faces front or back.

 <table>